-OnRelay is a complete mobile business phone system that works using regular cell minutes.
-Use your existing wireless contracts and unlimited minutes packages.
+OnRelay is a complete mobile business phone system that works using regular wireless carrier calls.
+You use your existing wireless contracts with their unlimited minutes packages or native smartphone wifi calling when available.
 You need no infrastructure and are guaranteed the same voice quality and coverage at work, at home and on the move that you are used to.

-Why not use VoIP?
-There are indeed many alternative business phone systems that rely on mobile VoIP apps instead.
-These services however have a major drawback that they depend on VoIP over cellular data or WiFi in the public domain.
+Most other business phone systems instead rely on proprietary VoIP apps for mobile users.
+VoIP apps however have a major drawback that they depend on VoIP over cellular data or WiFi in the public domain.
 This means you cannot trust you will be able to place or receive an important call with your office line when you are out and about or at a congested, restricted or unreliable WiFi location.
 VoIP apps may also be poorly integrated on your smartphone, and VoIP cellular data usage is costly.

 OnRelay to the contrary demonstrates that advanced mobile business telephony is reliably delivered utilizing the ever-increasing quality, coverage and switching capacity of public cell networks.
 We have pioneered this challenging fixed-mobile convergence space since the early 2000's on a continous mission to build the ideal mobile business phone system (see our original US patent).
 Here are some of the difficult challenges we have uniquely overcome to realize all our advanced business telephony features over cell networks: